How can I improve my eCommerce site speed?

 When was the last time you audited all your plugins, modules and tools to check what you’re still using?
 There’s a decent chance you have at least one that you don’t need any more – whether it’s barely used as it is, or the feature you installed it for is now covered by a different system, it makes sense to get rid.

 No matter what tools and add-ons you are implementing on your site, they should fit into your overarching strategy.
 Whenever considering a new tool (or auditing current ones), ask yourself: will this make a measurable and real difference to the user experience?
-If the answer is ‘no’ (or even ‘maybe’) – the boost in site performance you’ll see in not having it likely outweighs any other benefits!
+If the answer is ‘no’ (or even ‘maybe’) – the improvement in site speed you’ll see in not having it likely outweighs any other benefits it might have for your eCommerce site!

 6. Delete unused code